 Traco Windows Reviews

-If you did buy Traco Windows prior to 2008 and they are starting to fail, unfortunately you will not be able to get any warranty relief.
-The company dissolved under bankruptcy law and the assets essentially sold off.
+If you did buy Traco Windows prior to 2008 and they are starting to fail, you will not be able to get any warranty relief.
+However, the company dissolved under bankruptcy law and the assets essentially sold off.
 You could find a window repair person to service the windows by using a service like yelp.

 Bill — Site Editor